-A Brother of Ned Kelly in the Western Australia Police
+A Brother of Ned Kelly in the Police Force

 The various Australian colonies of the Victorian Age occupied a lot of space in the geographic sense, but could often seem small in human terms.
 The settler population was not enormous and there were obvious difficulties for persons with ‘surprising’ backgrounds making attempts to escape notice.
 Apart from small town gossip, newspapers were more numerous than today and they tended to be very frank in discussing events and people.

 Outlaws like Ned Kelly made headline news and surviving family members could not always elude attention.
 One of Ned’s half-brothers became famous in his own right and even gained some benefit from brotherly infamy.
 Ned’s mother Ellen remarried after the death of her original husband.
 The gentleman was an American named George King and the first fruit of their union was John, born March 19, 1875.
 After a brush with the law, King fled from Victoria and his children by Ellen stuck with the name Kelly.
 Young John was only five at the time of his big brother’s last and fatal collision with the Victorian police.

 John, better known as Jack Kelly, earned an honest living and became a noted horseman and horse breaker by the late 1890’s.
 He soon became part of a wider world when the famous Wirth’s Circus recruited him, along with his wife Violet, as stunt riders and ‘world champion’ stock whip crackers and rope spinners.
 A tour of Australia, South Africa and Asia followed which, for the Kellys, ended in Western Australia in early 1906.
 They had a family to raise and became attached to Perth after an earlier circus visit.
 John worked as a motorman with the local tramways company.
 He and Violet obtained a house in Knebworth Avenue, Highgate Hill.